sourdoughmaths

 A starting point for beginners

-72% hydration with white flour, 20% starter, 2% salt.
-That's the recipe most home bakers learn first, and it's a great baseline.
-Once you can reliably produce a good loaf at this hydration, push up to 75% and then 78% to chase a more open crumb.
+72 percent hydration with white flour, 20 percent starter and 2 percent salt.
+That is the recipe most home bakers learn first, and it is a great baseline.
+Once you can reliably produce a good loaf at this hydration, push up to 75 percent and then 78 percent to chase a more open crumb.
+Change one thing at a time, and you will actually learn what each change does.